Vandivier/afterecon/content/2014-11-14-new-guest-article-by-john-v-on-jthmishmash.md

 ---
-title: New Guest Article by John V on JTHMishMash!
+title: "New Guest Article by John V on JTHMishMash!"
 date: 2014-11-14 16:08:43
 author: John Vandivier
 ---